invariantlabs-ai/invariant-gateway/README.md

 ### **Pushing to Local Explorer**

-By default the proxy points to the Production Explorer instance.
+By default Gateway points to the public Explorer instance at `explorer.invariantlabs.ai`.
 To point it to your local Explorer instance, modify the `INVARIANT_API_URL` value inside `.env`.
 Follow instructions in `.env` on how to point to the local instance.

 ### **Run Tests**